Grinderofl/EFConvention/README.md

 * **MigrationsAssemblyFileLocation** - name of the file the compiled migration assembly should be saved to.
 Only functions when MigrationsAssemblyAsFile is true.

 **NB!
 Order of operations is important.
-Any configuration should be done before Context(), MigratToLatest() or GenerateMigrations() are called for the first time on Factory**
+Any configuration should be done before Context(), MigrateToLatest() or GenerateMigrations() are called for the first time on Factory, although before migrating, anything ought to work.**

 ### Factory
 * **Configuration** - IAutoContextFactoryConfiguration for configuring the factory